Friday 4 August 2017

 Reconsidering Infill Housing

-Presented by Geoffrey London, Professor of Architecture, University of Western Australia
+Geoffrey London, Professor of Architecture, University of Western Australia

 This talk will focus on the issue of residential infill, and will explore strategies for improving the quality of infill and the contribution it makes to the communities within which it is located.
 The talk will draw on the German Baugruppe process of housing delivery and argue that this model, used in urban settings in Germany, has significant potential in Australia’s middle suburbs for enabling quality infill.
 The process is design-based and assists owner-occupiers to become their own developers.
 The German experience over more than twenty years has resulted in high-quality design, considerable diversity of housing types, low running costs and a mix of shared amenities.
 The Baugruppen demonstration project in White Gum Valley, an initiative directed by Geoffrey London and LandCorp, will be introduced.